DiscipleTools/disciple-tools-documentation/index.md

 #### Record Management
 - **[Editing Records](./disciple-tools-theme/details-view/editing-records.md)** - How to modify and update record information
 - **[Comments](./disciple-tools-theme/details-view/comments.md)** - Adding, editing, and managing comments on records
+- **[Voice and Picture Comments](./disciple-tools-theme/details-view/details-voice-picture-comments.md)** - How to use voice and picture comments
 - **[Record Tasks Modal](./disciple-tools-theme/details-view/record-tasks-modal.md)** - Using the tasks interface for record management
 - **[Record Access](./disciple-tools-theme/details-view/record-access.md)** - Managing permissions and access to records
 - **[Private Fields](./disciple-tools-theme/details-view/private-fields.md)** - Working with confidential information